-If you intend to pursue further research in Classics, you are likely to find particular value in the unique opportunities to acquire technical skills in the handling of documentary evidence, provided by modules in Greek Papyrology, Greek & Roman Epigraphy, and Greek & Latin Palaeography.
+If you are looking to pursue further research in Classics, you are likely to find the unique opportunities to acquire technical skills in the handling of documentary evidence, provided by modules in Greek Papyrology, Greek & Roman Epigraphy, and Greek & Latin Palaeography, particularly valuable.

-In the Department of Classics we run a research seminar series (which MA students are encouraged to attend), where you will learn about the current research of our academic staff and PhD students.
-Further the Department regularly hosts major research conferences with guest speakers from around the world.
-There are also University of London research seminars organized through the Institute of Classical Studies, for example in Literature, Classical Archaeology and Ancient History, where you will be able to listen to and meet leading scholars from around the world.
-There is also the Late Antique & Byzantine Studies seminar, which is organized by the Centre for Hellenic Studies.
+In the Department of Classics we run a research seminar series (which we encourage MA students to attend), where you will learn about the current research of our academic staff and PhD students.
+Our Department also regularly hosts major research conferences with speakers from around the world.

-During your first term at King's you will need to decide on your MA dissertation subject, if you have not done so before you arrive.
-The dissertation can be related to work you are doing for a taught module, or it can be in a completely different area.
-On the basis of your chosen subject area you will be assigned a supervisor within the Department of Classics who will discuss the topic with you, and oversee your work on it.
+During your first term at King’s you will need to decide on your MA dissertation subject, if you have not done so before you arrive.
+The dissertation can be related to work you are doing in a taught module, or it can be in a completely different area.
+On the basis of your chosen subject area we will assign you a supervisor from the Department of Classics who will discuss the topic with you, and oversee your work on it.

 Every year (since 1953), students in the Department of Classics have produced and performed a Greek play - the only production in the UK to be performed annually in the original Greek.
 Read more about the Greek Play (and its history) at King's: http://www.kcl.ac.uk/artshums/depts/classics/about/greek/index.aspx